Jimmy Gallagher

-James J. Gallagher (June 7, 1901 – October 7, 1971) was a Scottish American soccer right wing midfielder who spent eleven seasons in the American Soccer League.
-He was a member of the U.S. soccer teams at the 1930 FIFA World Cup and 1934 FIFA World Cup.
+James J. Gallagher (June 7, 1901 – October 7, 1971) was a soccer right wing midfielder who spent eleven seasons in the American Soccer League.
+Born in Scotland, he was a member of the U.S. soccer teams at the 1930 FIFA World Cup and 1934 FIFA World Cup.
 Gallagher was inducted into the National Soccer Hall of Fame in 1986.

 Youth

 Gallagher moved to the U.S. with his mother when he was twelve, settling in New York City.
 When he was seventeen, he signed with Tebo Yacht Basin F.C. of the New York State League.
 In 1920, Tebo lost to Brooklyn Robins Dry Dock in the third round of the National Challenge Cup.
 However, the team won the 1920-1921 league and league cup titles.

 Professional career

-In 1921, Gallagher, and team mate Albert Mitchell, moved to J&P Coats of the newly formed American Soccer League (ASL), spending two seasons with the team.
+In 1921, Gallagher, and teammate Albert Mitchell, moved to J&P Coats of the newly formed American Soccer League (ASL), spending two seasons with the team.
 J&P Coats won the 1922-1923 league title but lost in the semifinals of the 1923 National Challenge Cup to eventual winner Paterson F.C.

-In 1923, Gallagher began the 1923-1924 season with the Fall River Marksmen but moved to the New York Giants after only two games.
+In 1923, Gallagher began the 1923–1924 season with Fall River F.C. but moved to the New York Giants after only two games.
 In the summer of 1924, he moved to Fleisher Yarn.
 After one season, he transferred to Indiana Flooring, a new team to the league which played in the New York City area.
 In 1927, Charles Stoneham, bought Indiana Flooring and changed the team's name to the New York Nationals.
 After three season under that name, Stoneham changed it again, this time to the New York Giants in 1930.
 However, while still using the moniker "Nationals", the team won both the ASL league and cup (Lewis Cup) titles.

 As the Giants, the team won the 1931-1932 ASL championship.
 By that time, the league was collapsing.
 The Giants lasted through the spring 1932 season before folding.
 It appears that at that time, Gallagher moved to the New York Field Club.
 He then played for Malta United on Long Island through at least December 1933.
 He then moved west to sign with Cleveland Slavia.
 He remained with them through at least 1934 as he was listed with Slavia on the 1934 World Cup roster.
 At some point, he moved to Cleveland Graphite Bronze where he finished his career.

 When Gallagher left the ASL to move to Cleveland, he had played a total of 346 regular and post season games.
 That was third on the U.S. list until Chris Henderson passed him in 2006.